-Fed funds, the U.S. overnight inter- bank lending rate, is projected to open at 0.10 percent to 0.14 percent, within the Federal Reserve’s target of zero to 0.25 percent.
+Fed funds, the U.S. overnight inter-bank lending rate, is projected to open in a range of 0.10 percent to 0.14 percent, within the Federal Reserve’s target of zero to 0.25 percent.

-Fed funds closed at 0.05 percent yesterday after trading from 0.05 percent to 0.21 percent and averaging 0.11 percent, according to ICAP Plc, the world’s largest inter-dealer broker.
-ICAP’s monthly average is 0.11 percent.
+Fed funds closed at 0.18 percent yesterday after trading from 0.09 percent to 0.13 percent and averaging 0.13 percent, ICAP Plc, the world’s largest inter-dealer broker, said in an e- mailed statement.
+ICAP’s monthly average is 0.111 percent.

 To contact the reporter on this story: Liz Capo McCormick in New York at firstname.lastname@example.org